 8 mil Colonists = 720 MC + 383 factories = 1203 MC

 Thus, “really good” planets, with 2/9 chance of having the best native life and depending on the host settings for native government, you’ll get roughly half the income from those planets, but you’ll also permanently deny them to your enemies.
+The best of both worlds, however, is to GIVE GOOD NATIVE PLANETS TO YOUR ALLY.

 Guard your major chunnel points with cubes.
 You do not want to accidentally chunnel some Darkwings to a well-developed area that could easily be destroyed.